wang-xinyu/tensorrtx/resnet/README.md

 // 2. put resnet18.wts or resnet50.wts into tensorrtx/resnet

-// 3. install Python dependencies (tensorrt/pycuda/numpy)
+// 3. build and run

 cd tensorrtx/resnet